Legal issues with BitTorrent

 Legal notice provided upon an initial startup of the QBittorrent client.

 The use of the BitTorrent protocol for the unauthorized sharing of copyrighted content generated a variety of novel legal issues.
 While the technology and related platforms are legal in many jurisdictions, law enforcement and prosecutorial agencies are attempting to address this avenue of copyright infringement.
 Notably, the use of BitTorrent in connection with copyrighted material may make the issuers of the BitTorrent file, link or metadata liable as an infringing party under some copyright laws.
 Similarly, the use of BitTorrent to procure illegal materials could potentially create liability for end users as an accomplice.

 BitTorrent files can be seen conceptually as a hyperlink.
 However, it can also be a very specific instruction for how to obtain content on the internet.
 BitTorrent may transmit or include illegal or copyrighted content.
 Court decisions in various jurisdictions have deemed some BitTorrent files illegal.

-Complicating the legal analysis are jurisdictional issues that are common when nation states attempt to regulate any activity.
+Complicating the legal analysis are jurisdictional issues that are common when sovereign states attempt to regulate any activity.
 BitTorrent files and links can be accessed in different geographic locations and legal jurisdictions.
 Thus, it is possible to host a BitTorrent file in geographic jurisdictions where it is legal and others where it is illegal.
 A single link, file or data or download action may be actionable in some places, but not in others.
 This analysis applies to other sharing technologies and platforms.